Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Measurement efficiency in sp-QCNN

 \section{Measurement efficiency in sp-QCNN}

-In this section, we describe the parallelization in sp-QCNN and show that it can improve the measurement efficiency of local observables and their gradients with respect to the circuit parameters.
-We also analytically prove that the improvement rate is $\mO(n)$ times for a random input state.
+In this section, we describe the parallelization mechanism in the sp-QCNN and show that it can improve the measurement efficiency of local observables and their gradients.
+We also analytically prove that the improvement factor is $\mO(n)$ for a random input state.